 Acute knee pain is pretty common — most of us have experienced at least mild knee pain after a day of strenuous activity.
 In those cases, painful symptoms usually go away after a little rest and maybe an ice pack or two.
 Imagine having knee pain on a regular basis — or even every day.
 That’s chronic knee pain, and unfortunately, it’s pretty common too.
 Depending on what’s causing your chronic knee pain, there’s a good chance ice packs aren’t going to be enough to make it go away.
 Chronic knee pain usually requires a more comprehensive approach, with treatments tailored to your health history, activity level, age, and of course, the underlying problem that’s causing the pain.

 What causes constant knee pain?

 Constant knee pain can follow a knee injury, and it can also be caused by daily wear and tear.
 You bend your knees a lot — probably a lot more often than you realize.
 If you take an average of 5,000 steps per day (a low estimate), that’s 5,000 times you bend and flex your knee joint.
-Think about the number of times you stand up and sit down, get into and out of a car, climb up or down the stairs.
+Think about the number of times you stand up and sit down, get into and out of a car, and climb up or down the stairs.
 That’s a lot of bending, and a lot of stress on your knees.

 The good news is that your knees are designed to bend.
 As long as your knees stay healthy, you won’t have to worry about pain.
 However, if any part of the knee joint gets irritated, inflamed, or damaged, you could start to feel those painful sensations creeping in.
 With chronic knee pain, the longer you go without medical treatment, the worse those symptoms will become.